delvedor/find-my-way/README.md

   deriveConstraint: (req, ctx) => {
     return req.headers['accept']
   },
-  mustMatchWhenDerived: true // if the request is asking for a version, don't match un-version-constrained handlers }
+  mustMatchWhenDerived: true, // if the request is asking for a version, don't match un-version-constrained handlers validate (value) {  // optional validate function, validates the assigned value at route-configuration (the .on function) time (not the runtime-value)
+    assert(typeof value === 'string', 'Version should be a string') }
+}

 const router = FindMyWay({ constraints: { version: customVersioning } });